Affinage

 Open questions at the time

-• No crystal structure of complex at this time
+• No co-crystal structure in this study

 3. 1998 High